calebbarr/shhlack/README.md

 The first time you use Shhlack, you will be asked to add at least one passphrase to use for encryption/decryption.
 You can alternatively give a previously saved file to share the passphrases between clients/PCs/peers.

-Press `Alt-S` or click on the Shhlack extension icon (extension only) and you'll get:
+Press `Ctrl-S` or click on the Shhlack extension icon (extension only) and you'll get:

 <img src="https://user-images.githubusercontent.com/1196560/39006265-d8114e10-4402-11e8-873c-266c6be34a04.png" width="250">